3rd Euro-Global Summit on Advances in Clinical and Cellular Immunology

 Tags

-Immune System Conferences
+Hematopoiesis and Immune System Development

 Haematopoiesis is the fusion and development of blood cells that occurs during embryonic development and continues into maturity to generate and replenish the blood system.
 Cellular blood components are produced by hematopoietic stem cells, which are found largely in the bone marrow, a key site of adult haematopoiesis.
 The blood system includes more than ten different blood cell types with numerous functions.